 Method 3 - A Nail File/Emery Board

 Similar to sandpaper, nail files are also rather rough.
-The texture is a great way to sharpen up your knife.
+The texture is a great way to sharpen a knife without a knife sharpener.

 - Step 2: With the blade facing away from you, stroke it down the whole length of the file.
 Cover the full length of the blade.

-- Step 3: Flip the pocket knife over and sharpen the blade on the other side of the knife with the same sharpening technique.
-Continue to sharpen up your knife until you feel like it’s enough.
+- Step 3: Flip the knife over and sharpen a knife on the other side of the knife with the same knife sharpening technique.
+Continue to sharpen a knife until you feel like it’s enough.

 Method 4 - Another Knife